I call the Deputy Leader, Senator Noone, to outline the business of the day.

-There has been a succession of scandals in recent years regarding the care of elderly and disabled citizens and I do not need to recount them here.
+There has been a succession of scandals in recent years regarding the care of elderly and disabled citizens and I do not need to recount them.
 This is very worrying and the Minister must urgently investigate the matter to ensure services are adequate and people are not at risk.

 There are two matters I wish to raise with the Deputy Leader.
 There is an award from the National Adult Literacy Agency relating to plain English.
 Plain English is a concept that has operated internationally.

 The second issue is one I have raised previously with the Leader, namely, gazumping.
-As the economy improves and house prices spiral, once again buyers who have paid a booking deposit and sale agreed a property are having deposits returned to them a few weeks later and the properties are being put back on the market at increased prices.
-In most other countries, this is illegal.
+As the economy improves and house prices spiral, once again buyers who have paid a booking deposit and gone sale agreed on a property are having deposits returned to them a few weeks later and the properties are being put back on the market at increased prices.
+In most other countries this is illegal.
 It should be illegal here too.
-I suggest that gazumping should be outlawed as part of the suite of measures to deal with the housing crisis affecting so many families.
+I suggest gazumping be outlawed as part of the suite of measures to deal with the housing crisis tha tis affecting so many families.

 Go raibh maith agat, a Chathaoirligh, agus a Leas-Cheannaire.
 Ba mhaith liom ábhar a lua atá luaite ag comhghleacaithe cheana féin.
 I rise to express what is, I am sure, a shared concern at the public utterances of the leader of the DUP yesterday in regard to the Good Friday Agreement.
 As has been stated by colleagues across the Chamber, the Good Friday Agreement is an international, binding agreement.
 It is not up for negotiation in the context of Brexit, nor should it be.
 It is only by dint of the will of the people of Ireland we can subject that agreement to change.

-I understand why Government colleagues and Ministers who have come to this House have erred on the side of caution in regard to the Brexit negotiations.
-I appreciate that they have be sensitive to the live nature of those negotiations.
-However, as I and other colleagues have said, the Good Friday Agreement is not up for negotiation and we should not be behind the door in defence of it.
+I understand why Government colleagues and Ministers who have come to this House have erred on the side of caution in the Brexit negotiations.
+I appreciate that they have to be sensitive to the live nature of those negotiations.
+However, as other colleagues and I have said, the Good Friday Agreement is not up for negotiation and we should not be behind the door in defence of it.

-Last week, I called for a debate on Brexit.
+Last week I called for a debate on Brexit.
 There is also merit in having statements on the Good Friday Agreement and the importance of it such that the Government can reiterate its position in defence of the agreement in order that we can move forward.
-I ask that the Deputy Leader schedule that debate.
+I ask the Deputy Leader to schedule that debate.

-I thank all Senators who raised issues on the Order of Business.
+I thank all of the Senators who raised issues on the Order of Business.
 Senator Ardagh raised the issue of crime and highlighted a number of worrying statistics, particularly in the area of sexual offences.
 They are frightening statistics, as far as I am concerned.
-I do not know when mandatory sentencing will be introduced but it is something in which I would be very interested.
-I agree with Senator Ardagh that it is necessary.
-The Senator also expressed sympathy to the family of a lady who was killed tragically in her constituency.
-We all extend our sympathies to the family concerned.
+I do not know when mandatory sentencing will be introduced, but it is something in which I am very interested.
+I agree with the Senator that it is necessary.
+She also expressed sympathy to the family of a lady who was killed tragically in her constituency.
+We all extend our sympathy to the family concerned.

-Senator Lawless raised the important issue of organisations that support the Irish diaspora abroad and he spoke very eloquently about the services that they provide to many vulnerable people and, in particular, the undocumented.
+Senator Lawless raised the important issue of organisations that supported the Irish diaspora abroad and spoke very eloquently about the services they provided for many vulnerable people and, in particular, the undocumented.
 There is great uncertainty among the undocumented in the US under the Trump Administration, which is very worrying for individuals on a daily basis.
-It is vital that the Department of Foreign Affairs and Trade increases the funding to those worthwhile organisations.
+It is vital that the Department of Foreign Affairs and Trade increase the funding to those worthwhile organisations.

 Senator Conway-Walsh and others raised the issue of the Good Friday Agreement.
 We are all at one in that regard.
 As stated by Senator Ó Donnghaile, the Taoiseach and the Tánaiste have been very strong on the issue.
 Ms Arlene Foster, MLA, and her hard core DUP supporters are on a solo run.
 Nobody on the island of Ireland supports what she said.
 The Good Friday Agreement is internationally recognised as having been a success and it is not up for negotiation.

-Senator Ruane raised the housing crisis.
-Homelessness is one of the greatest challenges facing this Government.
+Senator Ruane referred to the housing crisis.
+Homelessness is one of the greatest challenges facing the Government.

-Senator Kevin Humphreys raised the related issue of regulating Airbnb.
-It is my understanding that an announcement will be made in that regard in a number of weeks.
+Senator Humphreys raised the related issue of regulating Airbnb.
+It is my understanding an announcement will be made in that regard in a number of weeks.
 I was in touch with the Minister about that very issue yesterday and while he did not give me an exact timeframe, he said that there are variables relevant to the budget which he is trying to work out.
-I would expect an announcement very soon but if I get anything more concrete on that, I will pass it on to Senator Humphreys who has been raising this issue consistently in the House.
+I expect an announcement very soon, but if I get anything more concrete, I will pass it on to the Senator who has been raising this issue consistently in the House.

 Senator Lombard raised the issue of beef prices and the beef forum that is taking place today.
-He spoke of how much commercial enterprises control the food environment including in the fruit and vegetable and tillage sectors.
+He spoke about how much commercial enterprises controlled the food environment, including in the fruit and vegetable and tillage sectors.
 Food production in so many areas is very much commercially driven.
 Labelling is important, not just from the perspective of knowing the source of food but also in terms of knowing who got what along the way.
 That would be very helpful because some supermarkets drive down the prices so much that it is just not sustainable for producers to continue producing.

 Senator Gavan raised the issue of childcare, on which I have done some work in recent years.
 It is an issue that comes up all of the time because parents are finding it very difficult to afford childcare.
 It is regrettable that on the last occasion there was an increase in the minimum wage, the cost was passed on to those who were procuring childcare services.
 At the end of the day, childcare is one of the worst paid sectors and getting the balance right is difficult.
 It is an area that has been neglected traditionally.
 In fairness to Fine Gael, it was the first party in government to put in place a dedicated Minister for Children and Youth Affairs.
-Progress has been made in the area but I and many of my Fine Gael colleagues would agree that a lot more needs to be done.
+Progress has been made in the area, but many of my Fine Gael colleagues and I agree that a lot more needs to be done.
 Obviously there is a balance to be struck between the rights of workers and those who need childcare services.
-I hope the Minister will be mindful of that when increasing childcare supports.
-Hopefully there will be some positive announcements in that Department in the budget.
+I hope the Minister will be mindful of this when increasing childcare supports.
+I hope there will be some positive announcements in that Department in the budget.

 Senator Swanick asked about the status of his Lifesaving Equipment Bill, which sounds like very good legislation.
-I will find out when that Bill is due to come before the House and ask the Leader's office to respond to the Senator on that.
+I will find out when that Bill is due to be brought before the House and ask the Leader's office to respond to the Senator on the matter.
 It is a difficult crime to understand and is probably mostly perpetrated by vandals who do not know any better.
-Certainly, promoting a greater awareness of the harm caused by damage to lifesaving equipment would be a good idea, in tandem with legislation like that referred to by Senator Swanick.
+Certainly, promoting a greater awareness of the harm caused by damage to lifesaving equipment would be a good idea, in tandem with legislation like that referred to by the Senator.

 Senator Mullen raised the issue of the forthcoming blasphemy referendum.
 It is important to say that if it was not being held with the presidential election, it would cost considerably more.
-While it may not be a day to day problem in most people's lives, many people feel that it would be preferable for it not to be in the Constitution.
-Elderly care is another issue which Senator Mullen raised in the context of the publication of a report on the matter.
+While it may not be a day to day problem in most people's lives, many people believe it would be preferable for it not to be in the Constitution.
+Elderly care is another issue which the Senator raised in the context of the publication of a report on the matter.
 It is an important issue and one which we should debate in the House.
-Indeed, it is too serious an issue not to be discussed in more depth with the Minister in this House as soon as possible.
+It is too serious an issue not to be discussed in more depth with the Minister in this House as soon as possible.
 All of us abhor the findings of the report, much of which was so difficult to read.
-Senator Mullen is right to raise it in this House and I will suggest to the Leader that we have a debate on it sooner rather than later.
+The Senator is right to raise it in this House and I will suggest to the Leader that we have a debate on it sooner rather than later.

-Senator Conway raised the plain English initiative.
-Lawyers and many other professionals are guilty in this regard because they believe that if they express something in verbose language, they will sound like they know what they are talking about whereas there is a greater skill in being able to put across a complicated idea in simple language that people can understand.
+Senator Conway referred to the plain English initiative.
+Lawyers and many other professionals are guilty in that regard because they believe that if they express something in verbose language, they will sound like they know what they are talking about whereas there is a greater skill in being able to put across a complicated idea in simple language that people can understand.
 In that sense, the initiative is worth highlighting.
-Senator Conway also raised the issue of gazumping which I thought was illegal.
-If not, clearly it should be and I suggest that the Senator consider drafting legislation on the matter.
+The Senator also raised the issue of gazumping which I thought was illegal.
+If not, clearly it should be.
+I suggest the Senator consider drafting legislation on the matter.

 Senator Ó Donnghaile referred to the Good Friday Agreement and the Brexit negotiations.
 We should have a debate on Brexit - possibly with a discussion on the Good Friday Agreement.
 It would be timely.
 It never seems as though we are going to be finished with or tired of discussing Brexit because it is just so important to us.
 A further debate on the issue in the next few weeks would be a good idea.